jenni-westoby/Julia_GPU_examples/docs/src/Vector_addition.md

 # Adding Vectors on a GPU

-As exciting as the example above was, the eagle eyed amongst you may have noticed that it doesn't actually run on a GPU.
-Let's fix that.
+As exciting as the example above was, the eagle eyed reader may have noticed that it does not actually run on a GPU.
+We can fix that.

 The first thing we need to do is load packages that will enable us to run Julia code on GPUs.